openhealthcare/opal-pathway/README.md

     )
 ```

-By default the multi save step won't delete anything, it will only edit or create.
-Often we expect a collection we're saving to remove any existing rows that are no included.
-This means when the user sends back data, any missing data we expect them to have deleted.
-For example if a medical professional can see all of a patients allergies in a pathway.
-If they remove one and click save, they expect it to be removed in the database.

-To do this we can pass in the delete_existing flag as True to the multi step e.g.
+By default `MultiSaveStep` won't delete instances of subrecords, it will only edit or create.

+If you wish the server to delete any instances of a subrecord that are not passed back (allowing the user a
+delete option) then we set the `delete_existing` keyword argument to True. e.g.:

 ```python
 pathways.MultiSaveStep(model=models.Allergies, delete_existing=True)
 ```

+In this case, the pathway will delete any existing instances of the given Subrecord Model that are not sent
+back to the API in the JSON data.

 ### Complex steps - more than one subrecord type